-The city of Girne (aka Keryneia or Kyrenia) in northern Cyprus was extremely crowded when I arrived, narrow one-way streets, lots of pedestrians, cars at a standstill.
+The city of Girne (also known as Keryneia and Kyrenia) in northern Cyprus was extremely crowded when I arrived—narrow one-way streets, lots of pedestrians, cars at a standstill.
 After an hour’s worth of gridlock, I parked and searched for the hotel on foot.
 Once I found it, I knew Allie would love the view over the historic harbor and the castle on the far side.
-Founded by Achaeans after the Trojan War, Girne (GEAR-neh) today is a popular tourist destination.
+Founded by Achaeans after the Trojan War, Girne (GEAR nah) today is a popular tourist destination.

-Walked along the promenade and the newly developed resort and casino area.
+Along the promenade is the newly developed resort and casino area.
 We passed a statue of Mustafa Kemal Atatürk, the founder and first president of the Republic of Turkey.
 Statues of him are common in northern Cyprus.

 We climbed the ramparts of Girne Castle for the view over the harbor.
-The Romans built its foundations in the 1st century AD.
+The Romans built its foundations in the first century.
 King Richard the Lionheart of England captured it on his way to the Third Crusade.
-A Genoese attack in 1373 AD almost destroyed it.
-The longest of its sieges, in the 15th century, lasted nearly four years and reduced the defenders to eating rats.
+A Genoese attack in 1373 almost destroyed it.
+The longest of its sieges, in the 1400s, lasted nearly four years and reduced the defenders to eating rats.

 We ate dinner at a restaurant on the harbor.
-Allie enjoyed vegetarian meze, a selection of small plates, as well as the olives served at the beginning of every meal.
+Allie enjoyed vegetarian meze, a selection of small plates served at the beginning of every meal.
 Another favorite is halloumi, a salty cheese made from goat’s and sheep’s milk.
-I had sheftelia, lamb sausage.
+I had sheftelia (lamb sausage).

 Day Two: I bought a northern Cyprus SIM card for my phone and we set off for Saint Hilarion Castle, Allie navigating.
 Up a steep road and past a military post.
-The castle clings to the top of a mountain peak in the Beşparmak (aka Pentadaktylos or Keryneia) range, overlooking Girne and the roads running inland over the saddles.
+The castle clings to the top of a mountain peak in the Beşparmak (also known as Pentadaktylos and Keryneia) range, overlooking Girne and the roads running inland over the saddles.
 Its yellow stone blends with the rocky mountainside, so as to be barely visible.
-There are three rambling connected compounds, the lowest for the soldiers, servants and animals, the second for the church and the highest for the royals.
+There are three rambling connected compounds, the lowest for the soldiers, servants, and animals, the second for the church, and the highest for the royals.
 The climb to the top is steep and rocky and the views up and down the coast stunning.

 Saint Hilarion was named after a hermit monk who lived there.
-In the 10th century AD a monastery and church were built.
-In the 11th century, the Byzantines fortified the site in order to defend the coast against Arab pirates.
+In the 900s, a monastery and church were built.
+In the 1000s, the Byzantines fortified the site in order to defend the coast against Arab pirates.
 In the 1300s, Prince John, brother of the king of Cyprus, suspected his Bulgarian guards were plotting against him.
 One by one, he invited them to his rooms on the top of the mountain and threw them over the side to their deaths.
 We chose a different route down.
 The design of the castle in Disney’s Snow White And The Seven Dwarfs was inspired by precarious-looking, ramshackle Saint Hilarion.

-Next we toured Bellapais Abbey (The Abbey of Peace), the ruin of a monastery built in the 13th century.
+Next we toured Bellapais Abbey (the Abbey of Peace), the ruin of a monastery built in the 1200s.
 Author Lawrence Durrell wrote Bitter Lemons Of Cyprus about his years in the small village of Bellapais in the 1950s.

-Day Three: Received an enewsletter from my health plan, entitled “Try the Mediterranean Lifestyle for Better Health.”
+Day Three: I received an enewsletter from my health plan, entitled “Try the Mediterranean Lifestyle for Better Health.”
 And further, “Eat Like the Greeks.”
 Woke up to rain—a museum day.
-We decided to drive to Lefkoşa (aka Lefkosia and Nicosia), cross to the Greek-Cypriot side of the divided capital city and visit the Cyprus Archaeological Museum.
+We decided to drive to Lefkoşa (also known as Lefkosia and Nicosia), cross to the Greek-Cypriot side of the divided capital city, and visit the Cyprus Archaeological Museum.

-Each day of traveling solo is, for me, like assembling a one-thousand-piece jigsaw puzzle, involving challenges with driving, wayfinding, language, currency, the metric system, menus, bathroom fixtures and more.
+Each day of traveling solo is, for me, like assembling a thousand-piece jigsaw puzzle, involving challenges with driving, wayfinding, language, currency, the metric system, menus, bathroom fixtures, and more.
 Even with Allie navigating, it was a jigsaw of a day.

 We drove through a downpour from Girne to Lefkoşa.
 Navigating through the Turkish Old Town was difficult—tight, twisting one-way streets.
 However, we finally found a parking lot and stepped into the courtyard of Büyük Han (Great Inn).
-Built by the Ottomans in 1572 AD, it was the largest roadside inn on Cyprus.
+Built by the Ottomans in 1572, it was the largest roadside inn on Cyprus.
 In the center of the open court is a mosque with a fountain.
 The British used it as a prison.
-Now, after restoration, it houses art galleries, workshops and cafés.
+Now, after restoration, it houses art galleries, workshops, and cafés.

 At the Ledra Street pedestrian crossing from the Turkish to the Greek side, we learned we were not allowed to pass without bringing our rental car along.
 It was rented in the south and I’m guessing they don’t want them abandoned on the north side of the buffer zone.
 We were told we must drive our car through a different checkpoint, if we wanted to visit.

-We retrieved our car but went to the wrong crossing, the one reserved for UN and military personnel, where we were redirected to the Kermia (aka Agios Dometios and Metehan) crossing.
+We retrieved our car but went to the wrong crossing, the one reserved for UN and military personnel, where we were redirected to the Kermia (also known as Agios Dometios and Metehan) crossing.
 After circling and asking for directions, we found it, passed through and parked near the museum.
 Then I realized we didn’t have euros for the pay-and-display machine.
 Only Turkish liras.
-Found an ATM, went into a shop to convert euro bills to coins and finally made it to the museum.
+Found an ATM, went into a shop to convert euro bills to coins, and finally made it to the museum.
 See?
 A jigsaw.

 Fortunately, the Cyprus Archaeological Museum was worth the trouble.
-The museum houses treasures from island digs, including pottery, jewelry, coins and sculptures, dating from the 8th century BC through the Bronze and Iron ages and the Greco-Roman periods.
-Some of the items on display had been excavated from the sites of ancient cities I have already visited, Kition and Kourion.
+The museum houses treasures from island digs, including pottery, jewelry, coins, and sculptures, dating from the 700s BCE through the Bronze and Iron ages and into the Greco-Roman periods.
+Some of the items on display had been excavated from the sites of ancient cities I had already visited—Kition and Kourion.

-Back in Girne, we dashed through the rain to a nearby restaurant and huddled beneath the propane heaters under the awning.
+Back in Girne, we dashed through the rain to a nearby restaurant and huddled beneath the under the awning next to a propane heater.
 The staff were consumed with battening the hatches against the drizzle.
 The waiter brought platters of fresh fish to the table for me to examine before choosing.
 I ate three small seabass, grilled and served whole, and Allie and I shared a veggie meze.

 Day Four: Sunny again.
-We headed east to visit the Karpaz (aka Karpas, Karpass, Karpasia and Kırpaşa) Peninsula, about two hours out of Girne.
-In Büyükkonuk we stopped to visit the traditional olive-oil mill.
+We headed east to visit the Karpaz (also known as Karpas, Karpass, Karpasia, and Kırpaşa) Peninsula, about two hours out of Girne.
+In Büyükkonuk we stopped to visit a traditional olive-oil mill.
 The village is surrounded by old orchards and the district is a large oil producer.
 Picking season starts at the end of September and continues until the end of December.
 In the museum, Allie and I each took a turn at pushing the large millstone around the stone basin as if we were crushing olives.

-Backtracking toward Girne, we turned off at Kaplica and headed up the switchbacks.
-Expansive views of the coast.
+Backtracking toward Girne, we turned off at Kaplica, headed up the switchbacks, and enjoyed expansive views of the coast.
 We stopped for sandwiches before finishing the climb up the mountain to Kantara Castle.
 A UN van full of young men (off-duty soldiers?) joined us for the hike.
-The castle was built by Byzantines in the 10th century as a watchtower.
-At 2,100 feet above sea level, it was well positioned to monitor the sea on both sides of the peninsula.
+The castle was built by the Byzantines in the 900s as a watchtower.
+At twenty-one hundred feet above sea level, the site was well positioned to monitor sea traffic on both sides of the peninsula.

 On the way back to Girne, we stopped along the Old Coast Road near abandoned carob warehouses, so that Allie could dip her toes in the Mediterranean Sea.
 Carob used to be a major export of Cyprus.
 The carob tree produces edible pods that are ground to powder and used as a substitute for cocoa.

-The earliest archaeological finds are from the 11th century BC.
+The earliest archaeological finds are from the 1000s BCE.
 The copper mines in the area established Salamis as an important stop on early trade routes.
 Like Cyprus in general, the city-state changed hands many times over the centuries.

 Before the Turkish invasion of Cyprus, the site was being actively excavated.
 Since the invasion, an international embargo has stopped the digs.
 Allie and I strolled the site, visiting the different excavations.

-- Gymnasium, surrounded on all four sides by standing columns.
+- The gymnasium, surrounded on all four sides by standing columns.
 Prior to the invasion, numerous headless statues, were displayed here.

-- Public baths, adjoining the gymnasium, with remaining mosaics
+- The public baths, adjoining the gymnasium, with remaining mosaics

-- Theater, which seats up to fifteen-thousand spectators
+- The theater, which seated up to fifteen thousand spectators

-- Agora, lined with the bases of columns but now overgrown and unnavigable
+- The agora, lined with the bases of columns, but now overgrown and unnavigable

 - Temple of Zeus, same

-- Basilica of Saint Epiphanos Epiphanius, dating to 400 AD
+- Basilica of Saint Epiphanos Epiphanius, dating to 400 CE

 - Basilica of Kampanopetra